Key Takeaways

 • Skin irritation or creasing from the mask

-Using a humidifier may decrease symptoms such as dry mouth.
+Using a humidifier may decrease some symptoms, like dry mouth.

 Compared to CPAP therapy, ASV machines are generally less likely to cause feelings of claustrophobia when exhaling against pressurized air.
 This feeling is a common reason why people stop using CPAP therapy.